Befox/adrodt/README.md

 (with no backward and no copy-paste).
 If not doing that, Office suite add some invisible informations making replacement not possible.
 ```

+There is an example ODT template who display all tags added by adrodt and dump all tags available in lines.